brct-james/guild-golems/README.md

 - - - orders are always handled one of two ways:
 - - - - executed at current market price in 100 unit increments
 - - - - fail to execute because market price does not meet order criteria (for example, if price changes to be lower than the player anticipated)
-- market rates semi-dynamic & affected by other players
-- - market inventory of locally consumed resources
+- market consumption:
+- - every 60s consumption then production are calculated
-- - set consumption rate for each locale
+- - consumption always occurs, even with an empty inventory
-- - locale markets only buy resources relevant to their needs
-- - price depends on various factors per good per location
-- - - price = math.Ceiling(math.Min(min_price, max_price / ((1+(x/max_goods-x))^sensitivity)))
+- - prices determined by quantity of goods in inventory, empty inventory yields max price the store is willing to pay, effective price minimums yielded by pricing equation
+- - - `math.Floor((max_price_delta/(1+(quantity/sensitivity))) + min_price)+1` +1 because floor will mean max price only applies when completely out of stock
-- - - - where sensitivity is > 0: sensitivity=1 is linear, <1 is stable near the center, >1 is stable near the edges.
+- - - - where min_price defines the horizontal asymptote (json_min_price - 1)
-- - - - requires a check that x is not greater than max_goods, if so simply return the min_price
+- - - - where max_price_delta is the difference between min_price and max_price (json_max_price - min_price)
+- - - - where sensitivity defines the steepness of the curve (defines the vertical asymptote)
+- - - - Desmos ex: `\frac{399}{\left(1+\left(\frac{x}{1000}\right)\right)}+1` such that 400 is max price, 1 is min price, price at 1k stock is 200, 2k is 100, 4k is 80. `sensitivity=1000` is therefore a fairly insensitive option
+- - - - Ex: `\frac{399}{\left(1+\left(\frac{x}{100}\right)\right)}+1` such that price is still 1-400, but with `sensitivity=100` it is far more sensitive, such that at 100 stock price is 200, at 1k price is ~37, at 2k ~20, at 4k ~11
-- - cannot buy if market inventory is empty
+- cannot buy from market if inventory is empty
+- market production:
+- - production # is concurrent crafts at location
+- - production always occurs, even with an empty inventory, simulating NPC sales of critical goods to the shop
+- `.../my/markets` get info on markets where you have at least one merchant stationed

 ---